MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-migrate-file-server.md

 ## Migrate the file share

-1. In the Azure Stack Hub Administration Portal navigate to **Network Security Groups** and view the **ControllersNSG** Network Security Group.
+1. In the Azure Stack Hub Administration Portal, navigate to **Network Security Groups** and view the **ControllersNSG** Network Security Group.
 1. By default, remote desktop is disabled to all App Service infrastructure roles.
 Modify the **Inbound_Rdp_2289** rule action to **Allow** access.
 1. Navigate to the resource group containing the App Service Resource Provider deployment, by default this is **AppService.\<region\>** and connect to **CN0-VM**.
 1. Open an Administrator PowerShell session and run **net stop webfarmservice**
 1. Repeat step 3 and 4 for all other controllers.
 1. Return to the **CN0-VM** remote desktop session.
-1. Copy the App Service secrets file ot the controller.
+1. Copy the App Service secrets file to the controller.
 1. In an Administrator PowerShell session run
       ```powershell
       Restore-AppServiceStamp -FilePath <local secrets file> -OverrideContentShare <new file share location> -CoreBackupFilePath <filepath>